ZahirOSU/FPR_FNR_TRADEOFF/README.md

 to do this.
 3. Start Jupyter notebook server/Jupyter lab and use the added kernel that will include the installed dependencies.

-Notebooks are divided into two folders covering the two common Machine Learning problems:
-1. Classification (including comparison of MACEst with state of the art calibration methods)
-2. Regression

 [ipython_add_kernel]: https://janakiev.com/blog/jupyter-virtual-envs/